escottalexander/stablecoin-challenge/README.md

 📱 Open http://localhost:3000 to see the app.

-> 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
+> 👩‍💻 Restart `yarn chain` and then run `yarn deploy` whenever you want to deploy new or updated contracts to your local network.
 If you haven't made any contract changes, you can run `yarn deploy --reset` for a completely fresh deploy.

 ---